TOTTENHAM HOTSPUR - COMPLETE HISTORY 1882 - What was to become

 perfect 17-2-0 home record which was a fitting tribute to old White Hart Lane

-which saw Spurs beat Manchester United 2-1 in the final game of its 116 year
+which saw Spurs beat Manchester United 2-1 in the final game of its 116 year history.
+2019 – The miracle of Ajax

 and Lucas Moura’s late winner get Spurs in the Champions League final, and